 Students not returning to Graceland for the next semester or term, including graduating students, are required to officially initiate the withdrawal process.
-Lamoni Campus students withdrawing or not returning to Graceland must formally notify Student Life of intent to withdraw and initiate the withdrawal process in the Retention Office (MSC, room 26).
+Lamoni Campus students withdrawing or not returning to Graceland must formally notify Student Life of intent to withdraw and initiate the withdrawal process by visiting the Success Studio, lower level of the Library.
 Students from other programs withdrawing or not returning to Graceland must formally notify their program advisor or site coordinator of intent to withdraw and initiate the withdrawal process.